 Vessels, pipelines, and trains transport oil into Washington through some of the most unique and special marine environments in the United States.
-These environments are a source of natural beauty, recreation, sustenance, and economic livelihood for many residents and tribal members in our state.
+These environments are a source of natural beauty, recreation, sustenance, and economic livelihood for many residents and tribal members.

 Technologies for containing and cleaning up a spill of oil or hazardous substances are, at best, only partially effective.
-The Washington Legislature determined that spill prevention is the best method to protect our treasured marine environments.
-Our mission uses a zero spills strategy to prevent any oil or hazardous substances from entering waters of the state.
+The Washington Legislature determined that spill prevention is the best method to protect marine environments.

 Spill prevention at work

 We employ experienced maritime professionals and engineers to carry out our mission.
+We can only achieve our zero spills goal through a collaborative effort with oil-handling and transportation industries.
 We believe the best solutions for oil spill prevention require a collective effort with our regulated community.
-We work directly with the oil and maritime industries, tribes, members of the public, and nonprofit groups to identify the best available technologies and practices needed to prevent oil spills.
+Our regulated community consists of a variety of industries and private businesses that refine, transport, and supply oil products throughout Washington.
+We work directly with the oil and maritime industries, tribes, members of the public, and non-profit groups to prevent oil spills.

 We collect data and conduct studies that: